 Competitive SLS Production

 No other company has the material capabilities that EOS has today in powder bed fusion (or even extrusion) of thermopolymers (including PEEK, which Mr. Stevenson and the company view as “a very big opportunity”).
-Two leading UK based 3D printing services, 3DPrintUK and Digits2Widgets, made it a point to clearly demonstrate that SLS can already be competitive with injection molding on several thousand parts (up to 20,000) if considering small, relatively complex and very precise geometries.
-While HP’s planar technology is ultra fast, it will not be able to do that at launch.
+Two leading UK-based 3D printing services, 3DPrintUK and Digits2Widgets, made it a point to clearly demonstrate that SLS can already be competitive with injection molding on several thousand parts (up to 20,000) if considering small, relatively complex and very precise geometries.
+While HP’s planar technology is ultra-fast, it will not be able to do that at launch.

-Setting FDM Free
+Setting FDM Free at TCT

 On the professional extrusion side, Stratasys is already building the future of thermoplastic (and composites) manufacturing with Siemens.
 The current market leader announced it at IMTS however TCT gave the opportunity to the European public to understand exactly what the company means by its new Infinite Build, 7 axes based approach to thermoplastic production and composites.
 It’s not just about hardware, although the use of a Kuka robotic arm with a thermoplastic extrusion head does mean that FDM could enjoy SLS-like geometrical freedom without the powder-bed size.
 Stratasys’ vision is more about the software.